 dt_parsetimestamp(`datetime_col`,'GMT+08')

-Convert a DATETIME value to a UTC timestamp in milliseconds
+Convert DATETIME to a UTC timestamp (in milliseconds)

 dt_parsetimestamp_millis(value,[timezone])

 timezone: the time zone.
-This parameter is optional.
+This is an optional parameter.

 dt_parsetimestamp_millis(`datetime_col`)